Information for Employers

 - Training and demonstrated abilities in core therapy skills including assessment, planning, implementation, documentation and evaluation.

 The Certified Therapeutic Recreation Specialist (CTRS) exemplifies the profession’s dedication to quality standards and professional excellence.
 For decades, recreational therapy has been recognized as a valuable profession within healthcare and human services.
-There are nearly 19,000 recreational therapists in the United States, with over 18,000 professionals holding active, inactive, or eligible for re-entry certification status by NCTRC.
+There are over 19,000 professionals holding active, inactive, or eligible for re-entry certification status by NCTRC.
 As the demand for recreational therapy increases across the spectrum of healthcare, from acute care hospitals to community living settings, the certification of increasing numbers of recreational therapists will provide employers and consumers with access to their much needed professional services.

 NCTRC has been continuously accredited for the past 20 years by the National Commission for Certifying Agencies.
 NCCA is the most recognized accreditation organization in healthcare today and sets accreditation standards for national certifying agencies.
 Please review the NCCA web page if you would like to review the stringent national standards that NCTRC follows to maintain accreditation by NCCA.